Sylius/RbacPlugin/README.md

 By default, **RbacPlugin** is provided with access configuration for basic Sylius sections (catalog, configuration, customers, marketing and sales) as well as for RBAC section, added by the plugin itself.
 Each section has a bunch of route prefixes associated with them, that describes which section gives permissions to which resources management.

-However, usually, a Sylius application has plenty of custom functions within existing or entirely new sections.
-This plugin allows you to extend its configuration, to restrict access to these custom routes.
+However, usually, a Sylius application has a plenty of custom functions within existing or entirely new sections.
+This plugin allows you to extend its configuration, in order to restrict access to these custom routes.

 For the matter of example let's assume we have a simple `Supplier` resource (containing only `string $name` property).
 It also has already generated routes, that we would like to restrict access to: